-- 1. The student must complete the following required courses in Business: ACCT 203-204, BUSN 223, BUSN 321W, 341, 346, 380S, 473, and FIN 325.
+- The student must complete the following required courses in Business: ACCT 203-204, BUSN 223, BUSN 321W, 341, 346, 380S, 473, and FIN 325.
 Students must choose either ACCT 340 or ECON 340 as the international component of the Business core.
 Supportive courses required are ECON 204, 211, and 212. - 2.
 Students must select BUSN 341 as one of their Business requirements. - 3.
 The student must complete six hours of upper level (300+) foreign language courses.
 These courses should be chosen with the advice of a professor of the chosen language. - 4.
 The student must experience life in a foreign country.
 This experience may be completed by means of an international intercultural experience course, participation in an international study program, or work as an intern in a foreign country. - 5.
 Questions regarding other options for fulfilling the overseas requirement and general inquiries concerning the program should be addressed to the Dean of the Frost School of Business and the Chair of the Foreign Languages Department.

 The Department of Education at Centenary prepares students to teach French and Spanish in secondary schools through an alternative certification program leading to the Master of Arts in Teaching (M.A.T.).
-Undergraduate students may apply to this program: a) in their senior year, during which time they may enroll in six hours of graduate coursework, or b) after completion of the baccalaureate degree.
+Undergraduate students may apply to enroll in M.A.T. courses a) upon completion 90 undergraduate credit hours or b) after completion of the baccalaureate degree.
 For additional information, please contact the Department of Education (318) 869-5223 or visit the Department's website centenary.edu/education to obtain a Department of Education Graduate Catalogue.